vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 - A `html›<script>` include for our Javascript bundle.
 - The main menu, with a username `html›<input>` and a "PLAY" `html›<button>`.

-Once the homepage is loaded in your browser, the first thing that runs is `src/client/index.js`, our client-side entrypoint.
-Here's a slightly shortened version of it:
+Once the homepage is loaded in your browser, our Javascript code will start executing, beginning with our JS entrypoint file: `src/client/index.js`.

 ```js
 // Header: index.js